 I refuse to be discouraged.
 You are the God of all hope.
 You have proven Your power by resurrecting Jesus Christ from the dead, and I claim in every way Your victory over all satanic forces active in my life, and I reject these forces; and I pray in the name of the Lord Jesus Christ with thanksgiving.
 Amen.

-Dr. Mark I. Bubeck is the founder and president emeritus of ICBC, inc. A pastor for over 40 years, Dr. Bubeck is the author of The Adversary , Overcoming the Adversary, The Rise of Fallen Angels, and Raising Lambs Among Wolves .
+Dr. Mark I. Bubeck is the founder and president emeritus of the International Center for Biblical Counseling.
+A pastor for over 40 years, Dr. Bubeck is the author of The Adversary, Overcoming the Adversary, The Rise of Fallen Angels, and Raising Lambs Among Wolves.

 All Scripture quotations, unless otherwise indicated, are taken from the Holy Bible, New International Version®, NIV®.
 Copyright ©1973 by Biblica, Inc.™ Used by permission of Zondervan.
 All rights reserved worldwide. www.zondervan.com The “NIV” and “New International Version” are trademarks registered in the United States Patent and Trademark Office by Biblica, Inc.™